Stephen Mark Barchan

 Recent projects have included commissions from Eye Music/Rawsthorn Fund, ensemble Musitonik, North London Collegiate School, Thursday Film Ltd. and a commission to write additional music for the television show The Fast Lane, broadcast in over thirty countries by Motors TV.
 In 2009 he was commissioned to write the score for the feature film A Closed Book (premiered at the Cannes Film Festival and based on the novel A Closed Book by Gilbert Adair, published by Faber and Faber) directed by Raoul Ruiz and starring Daryl Hannah, Tom Conti, Miriam Margoyles and Elaine Paige.

 During January 2012 he was featured artist of the month on the Dutch radio programme Dissonant (broadcast by RTV-Arnhem) and in July 2012 he was a featured composer at the King's Lynn Festival.
 In August 2012, he was a BBC After 2 guest for BBC Radio Tees.
 During 2013 he participated in the Aldeburgh English Song project, where his piece How Doth The Little Crocodile received a performance at the Aldeburgh Festival.
-Projects for 2014 include new pieces for violinist Irmina Trynkos and pianist Julia Samojlo and a new work for Jane's Minstrels to be conducted by Roger Montgomery, which will receive its first performance in September 2014.
+Projects for 2014 include new pieces for violinist Irmina Trynkos, pianist Julia Samojlo and a new work for Jane's Minstrels to be conducted by Roger Montgomery, which will receive its first performance in September 2014.